Indiana University Libraries, Bloomington, Indiana

-The Postdoctoral Fellow in Data Curation will report to the IU Libraries Head of Sciences with liaison roles for research data management to the Scholarly Communications Department and Library Technologies.
-The Fellow will work with faculty and staff in allied units across the Bloomington campus of Indiana University, including the Department of Chemistry, and chemistry-aligned Departments, Divisions and Centers, the School of Informatics, Computing, & Engineering, the Pervasive Technology Institute — in particular the Science Gateways Research Center and UITS-Research Technologies.
+The Fellow will work with faculty and staff in allied units across the Bloomington campus of Indiana University, including the Department of Chemistry, and chemistry-aligned Departments, Divisions and Centers, the School of Informatics, Computing, & Engineering, and the Pervasive Technology Institute — in particular the Science Gateways Research Center and UITS-Research Technologies.
 All partners in this fellowship program will offer experiences to build professional development in data curation.
 Funding will also be provided for specific training or conference attendance.

-- Ph.D. in chemistry, molecular or cellular biochemistry or chemical informatics, or other related scientific or information science discipline
+- Ph.D. in chemistry, or chemical informatics, or other related scientific discipline

 - Proven ability to translate complex disciplinary concepts and methods into language legible to those outside the domain, e.g., delivering talks to broad audiences, participation in multidisciplinary research projects that span from chemistry to outside fields

 - Use of quantitative and qualitative methods of data analysis, e.g., fitting software (Origin or proprietary specialized software)

 - Experience at managing data flow from origin to database, e.g., Cambridge Structure Database (CSD)

 - Experience with chemistry data standards, data mining, data storage solutions, retrieval, analysis, and visualization, e.g., Cambridge structure database (CSD)

-- Use of distributed supercomputing and cyberinfrastructure systems
+- Use of distributed supercomputing and cyberinfrastructure systems, e.g., computational chemistry

 - Self-motivated with the ability to set and attain goals effectively and the flexibility to adapt to change